online banking disclosure

 We will tell you the results of our investigation within ten (10) business days after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to forty-five (45) days to investigate your complaint or question.
 If we decide to do this, we will provisionally re-credit your account within ten (10) business days for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
 If we ask you to put your complaint or question in writing and do not receive it within ten (10) business days, we may not re-credit your account.

 For errors involving new accounts, point-of-sale, or foreign initiated transactions, we may take up to 90 days to investigate your complaint or question.
-For new accounts, we may take up to 20 business days to credit your account for the amount you think is in error.
+For new accounts, we may take up to 20 business days to credit your account for the amount you think is in error once you notify us of the error.

 If we decide there was no error, we will send you a written explanation within three (3) business days after we finish our investigation.
 You may ask for copies of documents that we used in our investigation.